readyplayerme/meshops/README.md

 ### Goal

-- identify UV borders in a mesh
+- identify UV splits in a mesh
-- pair UV borders that are likely to be seams between UV islands
-- mitigate the mismatch between image content from one border to the other
+- mitigate the mismatch between image content when transitioning over a UV split